Elegant double curved staircase with red floral wallpaper and ornate railings inside a historic mansion.

 Photoshoot Options on the Grand Staircase

-If you’re staying at the hotel, you may be eligible for a short complimentary shoot on the staircase.
-That’s only available to guests with a bedroom booking — which actually makes it a very decent option if you’re getting married at Camden Town Hall just across the road.
+If you’re staying at the hotel, you may be eligible to access the space for a short complimentary shoot on the staircase.
+This is just for the space, you will still have to pay me as your photographer.
+This access is only available to guests with a bedroom booking — which actually makes it a very decent option if you’re getting married at Camden Town Hall just across the road.
 Staying the night before means you’ll wake up relaxed and can get ready in a beautiful and historic setting.
 If you're not staying at the hotel, there is quite a steep charge for using the stairs — in fact, it’s often cheaper to just book a room!

 It’s also worth noting that this is a working hotel, so we’ll need to be respectful and mindful of guests who may be using the staircase at the same time.
 Disruption has to be kept to an absolute minimum.